 The mental activity of worrying is quite different from the mental activity of planning, as the latter is much more often associated with effective action.
-In my clinical office, I sometimes demonstrated this difference by asking clients to describe a plan to leave my office.
-Usually, actions such as getting up out of their chair, walking to the office door, turning the door knob, and pulling open the door were mentioned.
-Then I asked clients to describe the process of worrying about whether they will be able to leave my office.
-Such things as visualizing a stuck door, or something pressing on the door from outside that prevents it from opening, or their therapist stopping them from leaving might be mentioned.
+In my clinical office, I have sometimes demonstrated this difference by asking clients to describe a plan to leave my office, and usually actions such as getting up out of their chair, walking to the office door, turning the door knob, and pulling open the door are mentioned.
+Then I ask clients to describe the process of worrying about whether they will be able to leave my office, and such things as visualizing a stuck door or something pressing on the door from outside that prevents it from opening or their therapist stopping them from leaving might be mentioned.
 It is clear that imagining such possible obstacles to leaving is not likely to be associated with effective action.

-We sometimes seem to give ourselves credit for our decisions, plans, attempts, or intentions, when in fact we have not yet actually done anything.
+We sometimes seem to give ourselves credit for our decisions, plans, attempts, or intentions, when in fact, we have not yet actually done anything.
 The mental activity involved in deciding, planning, or intending may be useful in improving the effectiveness of our subsequent actions, but only through effective action can we carry out our decisions, plans, or intentions in our environment.
-There are usually no congratulations, cheers, or rewards for simply thinking about doing something; you have to actually do it to reap the benefits.
-In my clinical work, many clients seem to be content with having planned or tried to do something to change their life, even though they did not actually succeed in making the changes.
-In this way, they avoid future “failures” and the frustration, shame, or guilt that often accompany such failures.
-They are so intent on avoiding future emotional pain that they miss out on the joy and pleasure they could experience after succeeding in making the desired changes.
+There is usually no congratulations, cheers, or rewards for simply thinking about doing something; you have to actually do it to reap the benefits.
+In my clinical work, many clients seem to be content with having planned or tried to do something to change their life, even though they did not actually perform actions that succeed in making the changes.
+In this way, they avoid future “failures” and the frustration, shame or guilt that often accompanies such “failures”.
+The are so intent on avoiding future emotional pain that they miss out on the joy and pleasure they could experience after succeeding in making the desired changes.
 When those of us who are nearing the end of our lives are interviewed about our regrets, we much more often mention the regrets we feel because of lost opportunities (actions we did not take) than the regrets we feel for undesirable actions we may have taken.

-The lesson we need to learn is that the purpose of life is to take effective action.
+The lesson we can learn is that the purpose of life is to take effective action.
 Why a task has not been completed successfully is not relevant, only whether the task has been accomplished or not.
-While generating excuses to as to why we did not complete a task may help us to feel like less of a failure, only effective action will help us to feel successful in life.
+While generating excuses to as to why we did not complete a task may help us to feel like less of a “failure”, only effective action will help us to feel “successful” in life.

-The post on 7/26/21 will discuss some of the secrets of taking effective action in life.
+A future post will discuss some of the secrets of taking effective action in life.
 How do we set appropriate goals for success?
 How can we realistically assess how well we are doing in achieving a desired goal?
 How do we keep ourselves motivated to do the hard work of taking effective actions day after day?